Conversion and Damping of Nonaxisymmetric Internal Gravity Waves in Magnetized Stellar Cores: Supplementary Materials

 Future work should refine our results with numerical simulations in spherical geometry.
 The Cartesian model used here simplifies the problem and facilitates the derivation of the WKB amplitude equation, which is essential for comparing theory to simulation.
 Though the Cartesian wave modes discussed in this work largely resemble the spherical modes found by \cite{rui_gravity_2023}, some qualitative differences exist.
 For example, \cite{rui_gravity_2023} find (what we interpret here as) mixed SM-AW modes with large-scale oscillations confined to an equatorial band between Alfv\'en critical latitudes.
 It is unclear how much this equatorial focusing effect changes the wave interaction problem, since the behavior of the SM-AW modes in Cartesian and spherical geometries is otherwise similar.
-Further investigations should also account for rotation, which acts differently on prograde versus retrograde modes (i.e., modes with $m$ of opposite sign, \citealt{lee_lowfrequency_1997}).
-Though rotational and geometric effects may introduce the differences described above, we expect our main conclusions to hold: energy carried inward by both axisymmetric and non-axisymmetric IGWs is ultimately lost via interactions with a strong magnetic field.
+Simulations with different background magnetic field configurations may yield additional insight, particularly in the case for which the toroidal field component is much stronger than the poloidal components \citep[e.g.,][]{braithwaite_axisymmetric_2009}.
+Finally, further investigations should also account for rotation, which acts differently on prograde versus retrograde modes (i.e., modes with $m$ of opposite sign, \citealt{lee_lowfrequency_1997}).
+Though rotational and geometric effects may introduce the differences described above, we expect our main conclusions to hold: energy carried inward by both axisymmetric and nonaxisymmetric IGWs is ultimately lost via interactions with a strong magnetic field.